Hydrogen sulfide (H2S) content in natural gas or biogas

 ASTM D1945, ASTM D1946, ASTM D3588

 Quantification of heating value, CH4, CO2, O2, N2, H2, and C2–C5 alkanes in natural gas and biogas samples with gas chromatography.
 The sample can be shipped in a gas bag or preferably in an adsorbent tube.
 Standard methods available: ASTM D1945, ASTM D1946, ASTM D3588.
-Please contact our experts to check the suitability of other sample vessels.
+Ask our experts about the suitability of other sample vessels when requesting an offer.

 654 €